HERE NOT HOME

 I trailed that thread across state lines,

-But home wasn’t within the miles I drove.
+But home wasn’t in the miles that I drove.

 I briefly found it in the smooth skin at the back of your knee,